Fabii137/Viscii/README.md

 # Viscii
-A simple application to view videos in the terminal
+A simple application to view videos in the terminal.

+Currently only works on Windows!

 ## Requirements:
 - CMake 3.16